Engelsgrav is not an exclusion zone. Nor is it a Panthecan municipality. Nor according to some, was such a place ever real.

 “When you have learned to open the eye within, it will amplify your abilities as a hunter.”
 Scolopendra lowers her gaze to the ground, as if pondering something deep beneath the earth.
 “This eye may be the reason I able to think and speak at all.
 If it is, then I curse it.”

 // This requires some further elaboration, because it matters at the end.
-Scolopendra teaches the little beetle how to open the hunter’s eye: through this art, her sensitivity is greatly increased.
+Scolopendra teaches the little beetle how to open the hunter’s eye: through this art, little beetle’s sensitivity is greatly increased.
 Her ability to sense prey, predict and outsmart it, is greatly increased, and only increases further with more experience, a finer control of the hunter’s eye.
 It mutes her empathy, and this is how she is able to bear killing.
 For this reason, the little beetle with the hunter’s eye activee gradually diverges in personality until the difference is rather pronounced.

 // Additionally, note that Scolopendra uses mostly the hunter’s eye to communicate, rather than pure stridulation, so it’s only when the little beetle has control over her own that she is able to reply to her mother’s speech.
 When she encounters other mantids, it becomes apparent that she’s never actually learned to speak, but through the sensitivity of the hunter’s eye, she’s able to productively interact with mantids through mostly nonverbal communication.